-Sales pitch and closing sales are often used interchangeably, but they refer to two different sales process stages.
-A sales pitch is an initial presentation of a product or service to a potential customer, intending to generate interest and secure a meeting for further discussion.
+Although sales pitch and closing sales are sometimes used synonymously, they relate to two distinct phases of the sales process.
+A sales pitch is the first time a product or service is presented to a potential client to pick interest and set up a meeting for a more in-depth conversation.

 By contrast, a sales pitch primarily focuses on introducing the product or service and generating interest.